Super-Protocol/docs/docs/developers/marketplace_GUI/walkthrough.md

 :::info Step 9.
 Just wait, really.

-Creating of the tunnels takes about 20-30 minutes, depending on how many workloads the machine is processing.
+Creating the tunnels takes about 20-30 minutes.
 You might need to refresh the page to see the status change.

 :::